Graduate Program and Research Center Information Session

-Once a student has completed all coursework required for the BME PhD degree, completed the Teaching Aid requirement, passed the Qualifying Exam, and established a Dissertation Committee, they will be considered a PhD Candidate eligible for sustaining status by the BME department.
+Once a student has completed all coursework required for the BME PhD degree, completed the Teaching Aid requirement, passed the Qualifying Exam, and established a Dissertation Committee, they will be considered a PhD Candidate eligible for sustaining status by the BME department (Form to Establish Dissertation Committee).
 Once all these requirements are met, the student must submit a Candidacy Form to the Office of Graduate and Professional Education.

 The Dissertation Proposal requires a written proposal outlining the plan of research for the PhD and an oral presentation and defense of this proposal to the Dissertation Committee.
 The written proposal will follow a NIH R01 format, with a page limit of 15 pages.
 A curriculum vita, Progress Report Form, and a graduate-level transcript should also be included.
 All materials should be distributed to the Dissertation Committee at least 2 weeks before the oral proposal.
 The defense will include a 30 min presentation by the student, followed by a 60 min Q&A discussion.
 The student must complete the Dissertation Proposal within 2 years of the Qualifying Exam or must petition the Graduate Director for an extension.

 Completing the PhD